 Wire Rope Cable and Considerations

-All wire rope cables, wire rope cable assemblies and cable lanyards are manufactured from single wires that are twisted into main strands.
-The most standard constructions of wire rope are 1×7, 1×19, 7×7, and 7×19, which represent number (#) of individual strands by number (#) of wires in each strand.
+All wire rope cables, wire rope cable assemblies and cable lanyards are manufactured from individual wires, helically twisted around a central core for high load-bearing capacity.
+The most common wire rope constructions are 1×7, 1×19, 7×7 and 7×19, which represent the number of individual strands by the number of wires in each strand.

-The most common strand is the 1×7 construction which includes one straight center strand with six wires wrapped around it.
-This basic 1×7 independent wire rope core construction is the basis for 1×19, 7×7, and 7x19 cables.
-The 1×7 construction is the stiffest, while the 7×19 is one of the most flexible.
-SA Miniature Stainless Steel cables range from .009 to .045 inch.
-Our commercial quality galvanized and stainless steel cables range from .032 to 1/4 inch diameter.
+The 1x7 is the most common strand, including one straight center strand with six wires wrapped around it.
+This basic 1×7 independent wire rope core construction forms the foundation for many other cables, including the 7x7, 1x19 and 7x19.
+The 1×7 construction is the most rigid, while the 7×19 is one of the most pliable.
+SA Miniature Stainless Steel cables range from .009 to .045 inches.
+Our commercial-quality galvanized and stainless steel cables range from .032 to 1/4 inch in diameter.

 For assistance in choosing the proper wire rope cable for your industry, read the following guide below:

-• 7x7: A reliable option for a wide range of uses.
+- 7x7: A reliable choice for a wide range of uses.
 A 7x7 configuration is durable, flexible and can get used with a pulley system.

-• 7x19: A 7x19 option is by far the most durable and flexible cable.
+- 7x19: This option is by far the most durable and flexible cable.
 Additionally, this is the superior option for pulleys because it carries an excessive amount of weight.

 Wire Rope Cable / Wire Rope Assemblies Construction Table